The Neighborhood (TV series): Home media

 CBS Home Entertainment released the complete first season on DVD on August 4, 2020.
 The second season was released on December 1, 2020.
 The third season was released on July 27, 2021.
 The fourth season was released on July 19, 2022.
 The fifth season was released on July 25, 2023.

 Other appearances

-Calvin (Cedric the Entertainer) and Tina (Tichina Arnold) appeared in the Bob Hearts Abishola S3 episode "Compress to Impress", which aired on March 14, 2022.
+Calvin (Cedric the Entertainer) and Tina (Tichina Arnold) appeared in the Bob Hearts Abishola season 3 episode "Compress to Impress", which aired on March 14, 2022.

 Spin-offs

 On May 6, 2024, it was reported that a spin-off of The Neighborhood had been picked up by Paramount+ with the title Crutch, introducing Tracy Morgan as the new character of Francois "Crutch" Crutchfield, Calvin's cousin.
 All eight episodes of the series were released on November 3, 2025.
+In July 2026, Paramount+ canceled the series after one season.

 On January 17, 2025, it was announced that a second spin-off focused on Malcolm and Marty with McKinney and Spears reprising their roles was in the works.
 In April 2025, it was reported that the spin-off would not be moving forward at CBS.
 The Season 7 finale was intended as a possible backdoor pilot for the series, showing the brothers as they move from Pasadena to Venice.